begumfilizoz/begumfilizoz/README.md

 ### Hi 👋

-I am Begüm, a junior at Bilkent University majoring in computer science.
+I am Begüm, a senior at Bilkent University majoring in computer science.
 I love traveling, taking photographs of nature, playing the piano, and (of course) coding.